centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-migration.md

 By default this tool is also sending mails to you, the reseller, to allow a bit of monitoring.
 This can also be turned off over `Send mails to admins` setting.

-### Prepare Email Templates

-Add customized messages to the `migration/templates` folder by creating a copy of the dist files files and provide the appropriate filename over configuration setting `file` in `configuration.json`.

-What does that mean?
-Navigate to folder `migration/templates` and create a copy of each standard file e.g.

-- `dist.tpl_client_default_english.tpl ----> tpl_client_default_english.tpl`
-- `dist.tpl_client_com_english.tpl ----> tpl_client_com_english.tpl`
-- etc.

-This is to avoid upgrade issues in future as upgrading will just overwrite the `dist.*` files and not your custom files.
-In the `file` configuration settings, do not provide a path - just the filename.

 ### Client Email Templates

 This migration tool comes with a `default` email template in english that will be used for mail-out to **your clients**.
-You can define there more languages, customized subjects and messages, as well as TLD-specific messages.
+You can define more languages, customized subjects and messages, as well as TLD-specific messages.
 Later, you can check the `System Email Message Log` in WHMCS for mails sent to your clients and view them.

 The `default` configuration entry is always used as fallback, see below. **Important is to have that empty string array key entry which represents the case "no language set"**.
 Without this entry the email template won't work in WHMCS as WHMCS by default selects email templates using language filter set to empty string.

+The configuration file `dist.configuration.json` contains the mappings to the email templates.
+Here is an example:

 ```json
 {